RafliLM/task-app/README.md

-# todo-app
+# task-app
-A simple todo app developed using codeigniter 4, ajax, datatable, and mysql
+A simple task tracking app developed using codeigniter 4, ajax, datatable, and mysql